 Garlic Growing Workshops: We'll periodically be hosting workshops on how to Successfully and Profitably Grow Garlic.

 Canadian Garlic Comeback

-There's a movement afoot in Canada to reinvigorate our domestic garlic production.
 In the late 1990's, China flooded the market with under-priced garlic and put many Canadian growers out of business, knocking the number of acres planted in garlic down from 4,500 in the year 2000, to just 300 in the year 2002.
-It's taken time (and winning a court battle to impose customs fines) but small farms and independent gardeners, like you, have become key players in bringing Canadian garlic back to life.
-So, congratulations are in order, but there's still a long way to go.
+Small farms and independent gardeners, like you, have become key players in bringing Canadian garlic back to life.

-One idea we hope someone will act on is to develop attractive POP (Point of Purchase) displays for retail outlets, featuring three distinct garlic cultivars with brief product descriptions for each.
-Perhaps as consumers become acquainted with the great diversity of flavors and choices available they'll be inspired to explore and see for themselves.
-Currently, consumers face the choice between "Canadian grown vs imported."
-We want to change that limited perspective, making it a choice between "An organic Rocambole with jaw dropping flavor... a gorgeous Porcelain with 4 immense cloves... a scintillating Russian Red that dances circles on your tongue—OR—an irradiated, sterile and dried out mini-bulb from overseas."
+Currently, consumers face a choice between "Canadian grown vs imported."
+We want to change that limited perspective, making it a choice between "An organic Rocambole with jaw dropping flavor... a gorgeous Porcelain with 4 immense cloves... a scintillating Marbled Purple Stripe that dances circles on your tongue—OR—an irradiated, sterile and dried out mini-bulb from overseas."
 See the difference?
-In the first scenario, the decision boils down to Canadian pride and price.
-But when the bigger picture is known, it becomes a decision based on preference.
+Demand & Supply... each must grow.

 The Farm and the Farmers